Sefat006/REACT-HOOK/README.md

 by using UseRef(), it makes easy to change anything without writing a long code;

-in app.jsx : the basic way to use UseRef() is shown in Attribute.jsx: the way to add and change an image on react and how to set height and width of the image through the react ;
+in app.jsx : the basic way to use UseRef() is shown

+in Attribute.jsx: the way to add and change an image on react and how to set height and width of the image through the react ;

 UserRefInput: how to take input and show it in alert

 ClassCss: how to edit and add a cls of tailwind or boostrap

+MutedValue: this will show the result without changing anything from the webpage; this one is actually use for any inner calculation